 ROAD CLOSURE DUE TO SUBSIDENCE - Cambria County, 4/25/24 - An engineer for West Taylor Township contacted the county EMA about subsidence of the roadway in the 100 block of Batzel Road.
 Emergency management staff responded and noted considerable subsidence of the roadway.
-This is reportedly an ongoing issue where the township lays down new asphalt as a temporary measure.
-Electrical service and a cable line are pulled tight between the nearby residence and a utility pole which seems to have shifted.
+This is reportedly an ongoing issue where the township would put down new asphalt.
+Electrical service and a cable lines are pulled tight between the nearby residence and a utility pole which seems to have shifted.
 There is also considerable twisting of the guardrail.
 Cement barriers will be requested to close the roadway.
 There are no residents that are currently affected by this closure.
 There will be a minor detour for emergency vehicles.
-Engineers are working with the township to develop a long-term repair plan.

 EOC ACTIVATION - Philadelphia County, 4/25/24 - The Philadelphia Office of Emergency Management (OEM) had a partial activation of their emergency operations center (EOC) at 1200 hours to monitor potential first-amendment activity, and to coordinate public safety resources as needed.
 The EOC was deactivated at 2200 hours.
-OEM-Regional Integration Center (RIC) is currently monitoring the incident.
-The EOC was not reactivated.
-On 4/26/24, there was a group of approximately 100 people in a 10-12 tent encampment on the University of Pennsylvania campus.
-There have been various protests throughout the day that have remained peaceful and have not disrupted campus operations.
-OEM-RIC will be continuing to monitor the situation.
-On 4/27/24, the encampment has grown to 30 tents with about 100 to 150 people.
-There have been some reports that UPenn property was damaged.
+OEM-Regional Integration Center (RIC) is currently monitoring the incident, and staff will evaluate a need for reopening on 4/26/24.

 ADVERSE WEATHER - Statewide, 4/14/24 - Seasonal storm systems passed through and around the Commonwealth on Sunday, which added more precipitation and run-off to swollen waterways throughout Pennsylvania.
 The Commonwealth Watch and Warning Center (CWWC) went to an enhanced watch to prepare for expected adverse weather impacts and to increase situational awareness.
 The storm downed trees and utility lines, closing roads and causing vehicle accidents.
-All Watches and warnings have expired and the CWWC has returned to normal status.
+All Watches and warnings have expired and the CWWC has returned to Normal status.

 EOC ACTIVATION - Luzerne County, 4/14/24 - A sinkhole/ground subsidence was reported to the rear of the Luzerne Lumber Company located at 445 Main Street in Luzerne Borough.
 Toby Creek, located behind the business, was flowing into the subsidence and filled the sinkhole allowing the creek to flow again.
 The Lumber Company Office is endangered.
 The Luzerne County Emergency Management Agency (EMA) responded and met with a representative from the PA Department of Environmental Protection (DEP) Bureau of Surface Mining and Reclamation.
 The Lumber Office will need to be evaluated due to the subsidence.
 Exit 6 and the "on ramp" to the North Cross Valley Expressway (PA-309) were closed temporarily due to the incident while PA-309 remains open.
 PA DEP Mine personnel were on scene assisting with mitigation.
 Luzerne County Emergency Operations Center (EOC) was partially activated to support as needed but has deactivated.
 There were no injuries resulting from the incident.
 On 4/15/2024, water was pouring from a manhole near the 560 block Wyoming Ave, Kingston Borough.
-PA DEP responded along with their Office of Mining Operations.
+PA DEP responded along with their Office of Mining

+Operations.
 The PA DEP Northeastern Regional Office was contacted and confirmed the relation to the ground subsidence in Luzerne Borough.
 It was reported that water was flowing out of the manhole with an orange color and sulfur smell.
 There were no known utility disruptions with the secondary incident.
 The investigation is ongoing.